Skip to main content

 Written by Anders Lund

-Updated over a week ago
+Updated over 6 months ago

 The funnel statistics are available for all the campaigns you publish on the platform.
-They can be used to evaluate how well your campaign is performing and to identify how it can be optimized in real-time or what you can do better next time.
+They can be used to evaluate how well your campaign is performing and to identify how it can be optimized or what you can do better next time.

 Where can you find the funnel statistics?